-Functionally, the NDM provides the user with the ability to examine the spatial distribution of valves and hydrants, important for either isolating the contaminant or for ex-situ remediation of the network.
+Functionally, the NDM provides the user with the ability to examine the spatial distribution of valves and hydrants, im-

+portant for either isolating the contaminant or for ex-situ remediation of the network.
 Users can alter contaminant spread through opening and closing the valves and hydrants.
-Additionally, the locations of critical customers, such as hospitals and schools, are visualized through the use of icons and backdrop maps (Fig. 4).
+Additionally, the use of icons and backdrop maps visualize the locations of critical customers, such as hospitals and schools (Fig. 4).

+KYPyer

+US

+Life

+Mode

+Mode